EHB-TI/web-app-acces-denied/README.md

 # Threat model

+## Flow of our webapplication

-Flow of Front-end and Back-end, communication between our users, webapplication and Firebase Services.
+Flow of the Front-end and the Back-end.
+>The communication between our users, webapplication and Firebase Services.

 ![alt text](https://github.com/EHB-TI/web-app-acces-denied/blob/main/Frontend-Backend.png)

+Basic flow of administration access to our webapplication.
+> Additionally:
-Basic flow of administration access to our webapplication, as well as the Security Rules that garantee access to our services, and the set up of privileges for access control.
+<br>The Security Rules that garantee access to our services, and the set up of privileges for access control.

 ![alt text](https://github.com/EHB-TI/web-app-acces-denied/blob/main/AdminAccess.png)